ElemeFE/node-interview/sections/en-us/os.md

 23733 ?
 Ssl    2:53 PM2 v1.1.2: God Daemon
 ```

-If there is a `?` means the process is not dependent on TTY, this process is called [Daemon](/sections/en-us/process.md#%E5%AE%88%E6%8A%A4%E8%BF%9B%E7%A8%8B).
+The process marked with `?` is not depending on TTY, which is called [Daemon](/sections/en-us/process.md#%E5%AE%88%E6%8A%A4%E8%BF%9B%E7%A8%8B).

-In Node.js, you can use stdio's isTTY to determine whether the current process is in a TTY (such as terminal) environment.
+In Node.js, you can use stdio's isTTY attribute to determine whether the current process is in a TTY (such as terminal) environment.

 ```shell
 $ node -p -e "Boolean(process.stdout.isTTY)"